codehag/experiments/papers.md

 Study](http://www.guidosalvaneschi.com/attachments/papers/2017_On-the-Positive-Effect-of-Reactive-Programming-on-Software-Comprehension-An-Empirical-Study_pdf.pdf)

 Reading this study felt like the researcher already had the conclusion in mind when they started the research.
-The reason I get this impression is that they only tested reactive programming against the observer pattern in object oriented programming, but their conclusion is that reactive programming improves programmer comprehension without identifying that it only has evidence in relation to a subset of object oriented programming practices.
-It is too large of a claim given their experiment.
 The study is interesting for its references, they did a lot of reading into mental models and their discussion of the different ways code is represented in programmers minds is interesting.

 d) [An Empirical Investigation of the Effects of Type Systems and Code Completion on API Usability using TypeScript and JavaScript in MS Visual Studio](https://drive.google.com/file/d/0B5VfKG1fVepaTG41MlNTdWRQSDg/view)

 This study is interesting to give context on Stefan Hanenberg's thinking and research methods, as well as interesting as an example of a javascript / typescript comparison.
 Since these two are closely related, and their specification is linked.
-However the study itself didn't make much sense to me, as it was ultimately about api of VSCode usability and didn't need to have a comparison of those two langauges.

 ## 5. Large scale studies / essays on the current status of empirical research in PL design: